automata/vivace/README.md

   the standards
 - Mixes audio and video capabilities making it a Swiss knife for live playing of multimedia
-- Full control of audio nodes by language instructions or UI
+- Full control of audio nodes and their parameters by language instructions or UI

 [Try vivace](http://vivacelang.herokuapp.com).

-# OK, but what is live coding?
+## OK, but what is live coding?

 [Live coding](http://toplap.org) is an alternative way to compose and play music (or other media) in real-time.
 The performer/composer